plaxy314/dinger/_posts/2025-12-30-self-organizing-intelligence.md

 {% include embed/youtube.html id='zDHp-jV8p4g' %}

-Even when a curved path is already laid out for them [^puzzle-2], the ants do not settle.
+Even when a curved path is already laid out for them, the ants do not settle.
 They continue to explore, seeking the optimal solution that minimizes the total effort—measured by the number of steps all ants—to carry the food from the source to the nest.